 TGah Editor: Change the paragraph below as follows (#3292):

-The Control Response MCS Negotiation Request frame is used by a STA to send the Control Responses with a lower MCS due to power imbalance with its peer STA as defined in 9.7.6.5.3 (Control response frame MCS computation).
+The Control Response MCS Negotiation Request frame is used by a STA to negotiate with its peer STA the desired MCS for transmitting control response frame as defined in 9.7.6.5.3 (Control response frame MCS computation).
 The frame format of this frame is shown Table 8-388v (Control Response Negotiation Request frame).

 TGah Editor: Change the paragraph below as follows (#3293):

-The MCS Difference field is 1 octet and is set to a value that represents the MCS difference of the primary MCS and the transmitted Control Response frame as described in 9.7.6.5.4b (Control Response MCS Negotiation).
+The MCS Difference field is 1 octet and is set to an unsigned value that represents the MCS difference between the index of the primary MCS and the index of the MCS that is preferred for use by the STA to transmit control response frame as described in 9.7.6.5.4b (Control Response MCS Negotiation).